TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 }
 ~~~

-Do you have your answer?
-Are you sure?
-Okay.
 In the above example, the first two elements with the `contents` class (B and C) would be selected, but that last element (D) won't be.
+Was your guess correct?

 There's really no limit to how many combinators you can add to a rule, so `.one .two .three .four` would be totally valid.
 This would just select an element that has a class of `four` if it has an ancestor with a class of `three`, and if that ancestor has its own ancestor with a class of `two`, and so on.
 You generally want to avoid trying to select elements that require this level of nesting, though, as it can get pretty confusing and long, and it can cause issues when it comes to specificity.
 Speaking of which...

 ### The Cascade of CSS

 Sometimes we may have rules that conflict with one another, and we end up with some unexpected results.
 "But I wanted *these* paragraphs to be blue, why are they red like these other paragraphs?!"
 As frustrating as this can be, it's important to understand that CSS doesn't just *do* things against our wishes.
 CSS only does what we tell it to do.
 One exception to this is the default styles that are provided by a browser.
-These default styles vary from browser to browser, and are why some elements create a large "gap" between itself and other elements, or why buttons look the way they do, despite us not writing any CSS rules to style them that way.
+These default styles vary from browser to browser, and they are why some elements create a large "gap" between itself and other elements, or why buttons look the way they do, despite us not writing any CSS rules to style them that way.

 So if you end up with some unexpected behavior like this it's either because of these default styles, or due to not understanding how a property works or not understanding this little thing called the cascade.

 The cascade is what determines which rules actually get applied to our HTML.
 There are different factors that the cascade uses to determine this, three of which we'll go over to hopefully help you avoid (as many of) those frustrating "I hate CSS" moments.

 #### Specificity